 We say, of course that’s true.
 But even that is not enough.

-In a time of churning, emotions are going to come under stress for sure.
-And productivity is going to fall until those emotions are resolved.
-But in a time of churning, new sources of emotional stress are going to keep arising all the time.
+In a time of change, emotions are bound to come under stress.
+Productivity will fall until those emotions are resolved.
+But in a time of churning, new sources of emotional stress are bound to keep arising all the time.